-Under Alternative C, some additional adverse impacts on the historical and cultural setting would result from proposed revisions to sanctuary-wide regulations.
+Under Alternative C, some additional adverse impacts on the historical and cultural setting would result from proposed revisions to sanctuary regulations.
 Adverse impacts from these regulatory changes are described below.

-Temporary disturbance of the seafloor could potentially occur during the implementation of any specific beach nourishment project.
-This seafloor disturbance could create the potential for damage to important cultural and historic sites in those areas during the duration of the sand pumping/placement operation.
+Temporary disturbance of the seafloor could potentially occur during the implementation of any specific beneficial use habitat protection or restoration project.
+This seafloor disturbance could create the potential for damage to important cultural and historic sites in those areas during the sediment placement operation.
 NOAA expects that these adverse impacts would be negligible or less than significant.
-However, any future beach nourishment proposal would be subject to sanctuary permit requirements, including a detailed analysis of potential environmental impacts and the scope of those impacts.
+However, any future beneficial use habitat protection or restoration proposal would be subject to sanctuary permit and/or authorization requirements, including a detailed analysis of potential environmental impacts and the scope of those impacts.
 NOAA would follow the steps outlined in Section 1.5.4 to determine the level of environmental review and consultation required.

-Before issuance of a sanctuary permit for use of clean dredged material for beach nourishment, completion of a project-specific environmental review under NEPA would be required, as well as permitting and review by other federal, state, and local agencies.
-NOAA would evaluate the impacts of any proposed project on historical and cultural resources in detail upon submission of specific project proposals.
-Specifically, if NOAA were to conduct or authorize activities involving systematic, planned physical disturbance of the seafloor, these activities would require a sanctuary permit and would be evaluated in advance for proximity to locations of properties listed on the National Register of Historic Places.
+Before issuing a sanctuary permit for beneficial use of dredged material for habitat protection or restoration purposes, completion of a project-specific environmental review under NEPA would be required, as well as permitting and review by other federal and state agencies, as appropriate.

+NOAA would evaluate the impacts of any proposed project on historical and cultural resources in detail upon submission of specific project proposals and would conduct a Section 106 consultation under the National Historic Preservation Act, as needed.
+Specifically, if NOAA were to conduct or authorize activities involving systematic, planned physical disturbance of the seafloor, these activities would require a sanctuary permit or authorization and would be evaluated in advance for proximity to locations of properties listed on the National Register of Historic Places.
 MBNMS would not authorize the conduct of activities within the immediate vicinity of documented historical or cultural resources.
 If an undocumented historical or cultural resource were discovered during authorized activities, sanctuary staff would instruct the project leader to cease operations.
 MBNMS staff would consult with the ONMS West Coast Regional Maritime Heritage Coordinator, State Historic Preservation Officer, and Tribal Historic Preservation Officer to determine whether project operations could resume and whether additional terms and conditions would be required.